Cap-go/capacitor-textinteraction/README.md

 | **`enabled`** | <code>boolean</code> | Whether text interaction should be enabled or disabled.
 Disabling hides the magnifier lens reintroduced with iOS 15. |

 </docgen-api>

+### Credits

+This plugin was inspired by the work of https://github.com/astrocreep/capacitor-plugins/tree/main/packages/textinteraction